 Custom hearing aids provide the highest level of care that you can get, but that level of care can come with a pricetag that can exceed $5000 per ear!
-If price is no object, Dr. Cherukuri recommends you pursue a custom hearing aid.
+If price is no object, pursue a custom hearing aid.
 However, for most people, custom hearing aid costs are a significant barrier to better hearing.

-That's why Dr. Cherukuri and his team of audiologists evaluated thousands of hearing tests before developing the amplification profiles built into each MDHearingAid.
+That's why our team of doctors and audiologists evaluated thousands of hearing tests before developing the amplification profiles built into each MDHearingAid.
 Advanced digital technologies plus convenient volume dials and program selection buttons give you a hearing aid experience that rivals the most expensive hearing aids for a mere fraction of the cost.

 All MDHearingAid models are programmed to meet the needs of most people with hearing loss.
 Many of our customers have told us their MDHearingAid has been life changing.
 The best way to see firsthand how much they will help you is to try them in the comfort of your home, risk free.
 Your satisfaction is guaranteed!